Are You Ready to Graduate?

-Any student that has not met graduation requirements will receive an email to their ctx.edu account as well as a letter to their permanent address as shown in MyInfo detailing what requirements are missing so that they can graduate in a later term.
+Any student that has not met graduation requirements will receive an email to their ctx.edu account as well as a letter to their permanent address as shown in MyInfo outlining the steps that need to be taken so that they can graduate in a later term.

 The average length of time for diploma delivery is six to eight weeks from the point of that all degree certifications are completed following the end of the term.

 Diplomas are mailed at no cost to a student’s permanent address as shown in MyInfo.
 Any address changes can be completed in the secure area of MyInfo.
 A student may have other types of active addresses on file (current, billing, etc.).
 In diploma shipment however, the active permanent address will take precedence over all others.
 It is the student’s responsibility to verify that the permanent address in MyInfo is correct at all times, but especially prior to the end of the term in which the student will graduate.
 Diploma mailing addresses are confirmed by the Graduation Office on the first business day after the term is completed.

 If a diploma is lost in the mail because the student did not provide our office with an accurate address by the time addresses are confirmed, the student will be charged the replacement fee for a new diploma.

 The name placed on the diploma is the one found in the university data system.
 Students will find the exact spelling and format of their name on their transcript.
 It is the student’s responsibility to verify that their name is correct.
 The only name change permitted on the diploma are those made to the student’s official records.
 If needed, please see the "Name Change Request" section below for this process.
 If you have any questions about your name or the name change process, please contact your Student Support Coordinator.

 If a diploma must be reprinted and resent because the student did not verify the spelling and format of their name, the student will be charged the replacement fee for a new diploma.